Book Your Dog Walk In 3 Simple Steps

 We ask that you first book a FREE CONSULTATION before you can access our dog walking scheduler.
 We'd like to meet you and your dog and make sure that your dog is a good fit for The Leash Team and that we understand you and your dog's needs.

-Currently, we are doing all our consultations over Zoom.
+Currently, we are doing all our consultations over the phone or via Zoom.
 You can contact Dan to set up your free consultation by clicking on this click, REQUEST A FREE CONSULTATION

 After our consultation, your account on our dog walking app will be set up and you can start booking your dog walks immediately.